A Complete Guide to Choosing Breast Pumps for Large Breasts

 Why the BabyBuddha 2.0 Works Well for Large-Breasted Mothers

-The BabyBuddha 2.0 addresses the core needs of larger-breasted mothers better than most portable pumps for several reasons.
-First, the EasyFit insert system provides the most comprehensive nipple sizing range available—covering 13 mm through 24 mm—so you can achieve an accurate fit regardless of nipple anatomy.
+The BabyBuddha 2.0 addresses the core needs of larger-breasted mothers for several reasons.
+First, the EasyFit insert system provides a wide nipple sizing range, covering 13 mm through 24 mm, so you can achieve an accurate fit regardless of nipple anatomy.

-Second, the 320 mmHg suction ceiling with 21 level combinations gives you control across the full range of session intensities, from the gentlest letdown stimulation to high-output expression.
+Second, the 320 mmHg suction ceiling with 21 level combinations gives you control across the full range of session intensities, from gentle letdown stimulation to high-output expression.

-Third, the external motor weighs only 6.3 ounces and hangs from a lanyard or clips to clothing, which means no additional weight is placed inside the bra during pumping—an important ergonomic consideration for mothers whose bra is already supporting substantial breast weight.
+Third, the external motor weighs only 6.3 ounces and hangs from a lanyard or clips to clothing, which means no additional weight is placed inside the bra during pumping.
+That can be an important ergonomic consideration for mothers whose bra is already supporting substantial breast weight.

 The BabyBuddha Wearable Breast Pump and hands-free collection cups are also available for in-bra pumping when discretion or hands-free movement is the priority.
-With either pump format, the EasyFit flange kit ensures your nipple fit is precise rather than approximate.
+With either pump format, the EasyFit flange kit helps your nipple fit feel precise rather than approximate.

 A Large-Breasted Mother's Pumping Checklist